osrg/ryu-book/en/html/_sources/spanning_tree.txt

 Timeout of BPDU packet receive waiting is detected by the BPDU packet receive waiting thread (``Port.wait_bpdu_thread``) of the Port class.
 When BPDU packets from the root bridge cannot be received for the maximum age (default: 20 seconds), an indirect failure is determined and is notified to the Bridge class instance.

 For update of the BPDU receive waiting timer and detection of timeout, ``hub.Event`` and ``hub.Timeout`` of the hub module (ryu.lib.hub) are used. ``hub.Event`` enters wait status by ``hub.Event.wait()`` and the thread is suspended until ``hub.Event.set()`` is executed. ``hub.Timeout`` issues an ``hub.Timeout`` exception if processing of the ``try`` clause is not completed within the specified timeout time.
-When ``hub.Event`` enters wait status and ``hub.Event.set()`` is not executed withint the timeout time specified in ``hub.Timeout``, timeout of BPDU packet receive waiting is determined and STP re-calculation processing of the Bridge class is called.
+When ``hub.Event`` enters wait status and ``hub.Event.set()`` is not executed within the timeout time specified in ``hub.Timeout``, timeout of BPDU packet receive waiting is determined and STP re-calculation processing of the Bridge class is called.

 .. rst-class:: sourcecode